 The importance of people management

-The practice can be broken down into four key components:
+Effective people management can be broken down into four key components:

 1. Attracting and retaining top talent